 Prices range between Rwf 5000-8000 for a main course, which indeed is a bit stiff.
 Yes, the delicious food and tranquil ambiance is worth it, but it still throws a lot of the non-UN expats off.
-The drinks (among them the famous Heaven Mandarine Mojito), go for around Rwf 10,000, so the wallet will definitely feel it.
+The cocktails (among them the famous Heaven Mandarine Mojito for Rwf 6,400) are some of the in town and worth the price.
 When you have the money though, please attempt to treat yourself and your loved ones (read: the people you randomly ended up in a house with), to an evening of heavenly bliss – it might very well repair your soul after a stressful day in Kigali.

 …a beautiful place for an afternoon drink or a delicious (albeit pricey) dinner, surrounded by friendly staff and locally made crafts.
 A must to try out at least once.

 Visit Heaven Restaurant & Bar’s website to find their entire menu and list of events.

 Hours: 5pm – 10:30pm, 7 days a week

 Phone: 0782 269 333 / 0788 486 581